PharmGKB/PharmCAT/docs/using/VCF-Preprocessor.md

 This tool will:

 1. Strip out PGx positions that PharmCAT does not care about.
-2. Break down a multi-sample VCF to multiple single-sample VCF files.
-3. Automatically download the necessary Human Reference Genome Sequence FASTA and index files from the NIH FTP site if they are not provided.
+2. Automatically download the necessary Human Reference Genome Sequence FASTA and index files from the NIH FTP site if they are not provided.
-4. __Perform VCF normalization__ - a standardization process that turns VCF into a parsimonious, left-aligned variant representation format (as discussed in [Unified Representation of Genetic Variants](https://doi.org/10.1093/bioinformatics/btv112) by Tan, Abecasis, and Kang).
+3. __Perform VCF normalization__ - a standardization process that turns VCF into a parsimonious, left-aligned variant representation format (as discussed in [Unified Representation of Genetic Variants](https://doi.org/10.1093/bioinformatics/btv112) by Tan, Abecasis, and Kang).
-5. Normalize the multiallelic variant representation to PharmCAT's expectation.
+4. Normalize the multiallelic variant representation to PharmCAT's expectation.
-6. Process a subset of samples if a sample file is provided.
+5. Optionally filter out data for a subset of samples if requested.

-The PharmCAT VCF preprocessing produces two types of **output**:
+By default, the PharmCAT VCF preprocessing produces two types of **output**:

-1. One or more PharmCAT-ready, single-sample VCF file(s)
+1. A PharmCAT-ready VCF file
 2. A report of missing pharmacogenomics core allele defining positions in user's input

 ## How to run the PharmCAT VCF Preprocessor

-Below you will find detailed introduction to the PharmCAT VCF Preprocessor.
+Below you will find a detailed introduction to the PharmCAT VCF Preprocessor.
 We have put together interactive materials on the [PharmCAT tutorial GitHub repo](https://github.com/PharmGKB/PharmCAT-tutorial).

 ### Prerequisites